sftcd/errata/README.md

-# errata
+# Errata

-some idea for doing better than the current RFC errata processing stuff
+Some ideas for doing better than the current RFC errata processing stuff